CometVisu/CometVisu/doc/manual/en/config/editor.rst

 You can expand an element by clicking on the small triangle-icon on the very left.
 With a double-click on the element you can open the attribute editing dialog for that element.
-Additional functions are available by an context menu, that can be opened by right-clicking on an element or be long-pressing on it (e.g. when there is no possibility to right-click, e.g. on a touch screen)
+Additional functions are available by an context menu, that can be opened by right-clicking on an element.
+On touchscreen devices a special menu button is shown in the right which opens the context menu.

 .. figure:: _static/editor_node_right_click.png